hjdhjd/homebridge-myq/README.md

 </span>

-# myQ (Liftmaster and Chamberlain) garage and myQ devices support for [Homebridge](https://homebridge.io).
+# myQ garage door and other myQ-enabled device support for [Homebridge](https://homebridge.io).
-`homebridge-myq2` is a Homebridge plugin to interact with myQ smart garage door openers, made primarily by Liftmaster and Chamberlain.
+`homebridge-myq2` is a Homebridge plugin to interact with myQ smart garage door openers, made primarily by Liftmaster, Chamberlain, and Craftsman, but includes other brands as well.
+You can determine if your garage door is myQ-enabled by checking the [myQ compatibility check tool](https://www.myq.com/myq-compatibility) on the myQ website.

 There are two ways to be able to control a myQ-compatible garage door opener through HomeKit: